urcsc170/2018-fall-csc170/lab13-javascript-basics/instructions.md

 });
 ```

-- Replace the blanks in lines 5 and 6 with the IDs that you used in the BUTTON and the DIV directly below it
+- [ ] Replace the blanks in lines 5 and 6 with the IDs that you used in the BUTTON and the DIV directly below it

+Save and close all your files.

 ## Step 6: Upload, Test and Report your Work